gitpod-io/retired-gatsby-website/src/blog/gitpod-and-github-codespaces.md

 teaserImage: /octocat-gitpod-hat.jpg
 ---

-GitHub has announced the public availability of GitHub Codespaces today at their Universe conference.
-Their investment into GitHub Codespaces pushes what Gitpod has been pioneering into the mainstream.

-In this post we would like to share some context and information around the rapidly spreading idea of automated dev environments within the developer community.
-Also, we’d like to point out some differences between Gitpod and GitHub Codespaces.
+As [described earlier this year](/blog/github-codespaces/), Microsoft's investment into GitHub Codespaces is helping to move more into the mainstream what Gitpod has been pioneering on during the past years.
+As this week is GitHub Universe we thought it's time to share some additional context and information around the rapidly spreading idea of automated dev environments within the developer community.
+Furthermore, we’d like to point out some differences between Gitpod and GitHub Codespaces.

 Since [we've started building Gitpod in July-2017](/blog/gitpod-online-ide/), we firmly believe that fully-automated development environments will be the standard for professional developers in 5-10 years.
 With a big player like Microsoft entering the market this whole space will gain additional velocity.